Best Practices for Conductor Configuration

 Configure these settings when you're setting up your Conductor.

-- Create a human-readable Conductor URL – You can just keep your Conductor as an IP address, but giving it a human-readable name makes it easier for humans.
-See Configure a Conductor IP, Friendly URL, or Port.
+• Create a human-readable Conductor URL – You can just keep your Conductor as an IP address, but giving it a human-readable name makes it easier for humans.
+See Configuring a Conductor IP, Friendly URL, or Port.

 Deploying Airwall Edge Services